Swayam4717/communication_support/docs/tester-install-guide.md

 - Guided Speech Practice validates the selected option's generated phrase and does not auto-send.
 - Guided Speech Practice restarts the full sentence after a spoken mismatch and keeps listening through short pauses.
 - Speech sentence patterns are parent-controlled.
 If no pattern is saved, the app falls back to `I want {option}`.
+- Bracketed picture keywords affect visual lookup only.
+The child-facing label and speech practice use the cleaned label without brackets.
 - Visual generation may use fallback/simple visuals; testers can keep them, remove them, or upload their own image.
 - Saved templates are local to the parent browser/device and are not room-specific.
 - Uploaded personal/sensitive images should be avoided for pilot testing.